The Elder Scrolls V: Skyrim map size

 The first of the Tom Clancy’s Ghost Recon series featured an open-world map.
 Ghost Recon Wildlands featured a similar setting to the original Ghost Recon, deviating from the futuristic setting introduced in Advanced Warfighter.
 At the time of its release in 2017, Wildlands was the largest open-world game that Ubisoft published.

-Wildlands took place in the country Bolivia in July 2019 and featured a wide variety of mountains, forests, deserts, and salt flats.
+Wildlands took place in the country of Bolivia in July 2019 and featured a wide variety of mountains, forests, deserts, and salt flats.
 Praise was given particularly to the game’s shooting mechanics, visuals, and design of Bolivia, which added to the immersive aspect of the game.

 200 Square Miles